 For running costs, you can consider things like where you currently live, the car’s miles-per-gallon (MPG) and even aspects like the vehicle’s tyre size.

-For example, if you’re a 24-year-old living in an urban area with your heart set on a 3.2-litre sports car that has 20 MPG, you’re going to end up paying sky-high insurance costs and equally high fuel bills.
+For example, if you’re a 24-year-old living in an urban area with your heart set on a 3.2-litre sports car that has 20 MPG, you could end up paying sky-high insurance costs and equally high fuel bills.

 Setting a budget is the easy part, believe it or not.
 The hard part is sticking to it.
 You might be tempted to add on a few hundred here and there, but being disciplined will pay off in the long term.